 Finding people who work in or alongside the job you want provides several benefits.
 Not only will you have someone that can get you in the door when the time is right, but they can also provide details of how the job operates and what you will need to succeed.

 There are several ways that you can add more like-minded individuals to your network.
-One of the easiest is going to social media websites like LinkedIn to find people within that field, and then introducing yourself and asking if you can have the opportunity to pick their brain.
+One of the easiest is going to social media websites like LinkedIn to find people within that field, and then introducing yourself and asking if you can have the opportunity to pick their brains.

 You can even look within your current network to see if anyone there already knows someone that you can speak with.